jodal/comics/docs/deployment.rst

 ========

 *comics* should theoretically work with any database supported by Django.
-Though, development is mostly done on SQLite 3 and PostgreSQL 8.x.
+Though, development is mostly done on SQLite and PostgreSQL.
 For production use, PostgreSQL is the recommended choice.

 .. note::